 The below was our last internet radio broadcast from the blissfactory loft.
-These have been going on for about 3-4 years now and happen more sporadically these days and happens mostly on a whim.
+These were going on for about 3-4 years and happen more sporadically these days and happens mostly on a whim.
 Usually this is when there’s a lack of a party during a certain month and a need to ingest copious amounts of beer and chinese food.
 This one features a visit by south bay techno innovators Haptic Synapses and a stellar full moon tech house set by DJ Alixr.
 Also featured: an interview with Haptic Synapses by Sean Ocean.

 The Last Time DEF was on KZSU Toro Toro and Disconnect headed up a jacky all vinyl set in promotion for our last event featuring Bryan Zentz.
 In an interview with Holt Sorenson, Sean Ocean aka Disconnect Spills the beans on his favorite Zentz tracks and his motivation for continuing to promote techno in the Bay Area.

 move along here nothing to see.. jk, jk, DEF has thrown some dope parties.. eventually when lazyness subsides or the itch gets too bad there’ll be more in the future. currently the focus of DEF is virtual since it doesn’t cost more than hosting fees and lasts longer than 1 night. so there could be something in the works but stay tuned.. you never know when there’ll be that need to scratch that itch…

 here’s some our past events:

 DEF provides featured articles based on current events, editorials, people and places within the west coast techno community.
 Look here for interviews and content from the people and events shaping the west coast scene.

 editorial: There’s a lot of words going around on the younger generation’s view that the spirit of rave and the cooperation that goes along with it is dead, but can it truly be?